Scaling solutions for gauge invariant flow equations in dilaton quantum gravity: Fixed point structure and Scaling solutions for with fixed and

 } and \al{ \text{(UV)}:\quad u_{0*}=

-} The $w_0$-dependence of the IR and UV fixed point values is depicted in \Cref{fig: FP u with w0}.
-The scaling solution for $u(\tilde\rho)$ with several values of $w_0$ is displayed in \Cref{fig:u scaling solution}.
-It describes a crossover between the UV and IR fixed points.
+} The $w_0$ dependence of the IR and UV-fixed point values is depicted in \Cref{fig: FP u with w0}.
+The scaling solution for $u(\tilde\rho)$ with several values of $w_0$ is displayed in \Cref{fig:u scaling solution}, illustrating the crossover between the UV and IR fixed points.